patha454/substrate/README.md

 - Programs with are statically linked or unable to dynamically link to other libraries:

-  Operating systems kernels and dynamic linkers are specific targets.
+  Operating systems kernels, dynamic linkers, and bare-metal software are specific targets.

 - Programs which require a limited, auditable set of dependencies.